City Series (Philadelphia): 1903–1938

 With Baker Bowl in disrepair following the collapse of a section of bleachers on August 8, 1903, all of the post-season games were played at Columbia Park.
 The A's won four of the seven games.

 In 1905, the A's and Phillies only played the spring series as the A's were in the 1905 World Series against the New York Giants.
 The two teams played eight games between April 1 and April 12, 1905, alternating games between the A's Columbia Park and the Phillies' Philadelphia Park.
 The teams split the 1905 series four games to four.

 Seven games were scheduled for April 1909.
 Shibe Park was being completed for its grand-opening so the Phils and A's played the entire series at the Phillies' Baker Bowl.
 The teams played six games with the Phillies winning five.

 Phillies Hall of Fame pitcher Grover Cleveland Alexander made his Philadelphia debut during the pre-season 1911 Series.
 Alexander pitched five-innings of no-hit no-run baseball.
 He would make his official Major League debut on April 15, 1911.

 The relationship between the Athletics and Phillies was severed in 1915, and the teams chose not to meet in 1916 or 1917.
 They agreed to play one game in April 1918 at National League Park as a benefit to the family of respected sportswriter Billy Weart who had died at age 46 in December 1917.
 Wert had grown up in Philadelphia, and risen to be secretary-treasurer of the Baseball Writers' Association of America.
 The game was postponed by weather to July 18, 1918, with the gate receipts benefiting Weart's family.
-The Phillie and Athletic would return to play a five game series in April 1919.
+The Phillies and Athletics would return to play a five game series in April 1919.

 William Baker, Phillies owner from 1913 until 1930, had declared that only games played in Philadelphia counted in the City Series, and would not include spring training meetings in the standings which he considered practice games.
 This practice continued even after Baker's death in 1930.

 The Philadelphia Inquirer reported in 1932 and in 1937 that the winner of the City Series was awarded the Harry A. Mackey cup, named for Harry Mackey, mayor of Philadelphia from 1928 to 1931, and a former college athlete.